Faculty Research Ethics Committee

 Scrabble tiles

-The Faculty of Arts and Social Sciences and Lancaster University Management School have a joint Research Ethics Committee (FASS-LUMS REC) that oversees the ethical review of proposed research in all Departments of both Faculties.
+The Faculty of Arts and Social Sciences and Lancaster University Management School have a joint Research Ethics Committee (FASS-LUMS REC) that oversees the ethical review of proposed research in all Departments of both Faculties for staff, PhD and MPhil students.

 FASS-LUMS Research Ethics Committee guidance Accordion